-Narim is a Nilo-Saharan language spoken in the Boya Hills of South Sudan by about 3,600 people.
+Narim is a Nilo-Saharan language spoken by about 3,600 people in the Boya Hills in the southwest of South Sudan.
 It is also known as Larim, Laarim or Longarim, and belongs to the Surmic branch of the Eastern Sudanic languages.

 A ne, avu da balola Laarimi Looca ĩcĩ ithiopia, attia baath lõkõrẽ cĩ Ithiopia kĩ Kẽnia ĩthõng ullucciak Mogila.